 Article

 AZM has been shown to improve lung function in both chronic obstructive pulmonary disease (COPD) and cystic fibrosis.
-COPD is characterized by an epithelial-to-mesenchymal transition (EMT) phenotype, leading to barrier failure, dysfunctional mucociliary clearance, and easier paracellular access of infectious agents to the underlying submucosa.
-AZM has been reported to suppress EMT mediated by the Transforming growth factor (TGF)-β1.
+COPD is characterized by an epithelial-to-mesenchymal transition (EMT) phenotype, which leads to barrier failure, dysfunctional mucociliary clearance, and easier paracellular access of infectious agents to the underlying submucosa.
+AZM has been reported to suppress EMT mediated by the transforming growth factor (TGF)-β1.
+Also, AZM and other macrolides, as cationic amphiphilic drugs, can bind to phospholipids and inhibit their degradation, directly or indirectly contributing to the barrier-enhancing effects.

-The same research group has previously found that AZM improves the bronchial epithelial barrier in vitro and prevents barrier failure in bronchial epithelial cells treated with culture medium or rhamnolipids derived from Pseudomonas aeruginosa, which is frequently implicated in cystic fibrosis.
-In addition, AZM and other macrolides, as cationic amphiphilic drugs, can bind phospholipids and inhibit their degradation, directly or indirectly contributing to the barrier-enhancing effects.
+The same research group has previously found that AZM improves the bronchial epithelial barrier in vitro and prevents barrier failure in bronchial epithelial cells treated with culture medium derived from Pseudomonas aeruginosa, frequently implicated in cystic fibrosis.

 About the study